benjamincjackson/unix_tips_etc/git/basics.md

 git push -u origin master # uploads the files
 ```

 The above example uses ssh to connect to github.
 You can set up keys and use ssh without having to type in your username and password every time you push - follow the [instructions on Github](https://help.github.com/articles/checking-for-existing-ssh-keys/).
-If you use https,, you have to type in your username and password each time.
+If you use https, you have to type in your username and password each time.